ibm-cloud-docs/account/ts_accounts.md

 # Troubleshooting for managing accounts
 {: #managingaccounts}

-General problems with managing your account might include different apps share the same domain name, or administrators can't view all organizations.
+General problems with managing your account might include different apps share a domain name, or administrators can't view all organizations.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

 ## Unable to access a different {{site.data.keyword.Bluemix_notm}} region